NCAS-CMS/cf-python/docs/source/tutorial.rst

 =========================  ===========================================
 Method                     Description
 =========================  ===========================================
+`~Field.flatten`           Flatten domain axes of the field construct

 `~Field.flip`              Reverse the direction of a data dimension

 `~Field.insert_dimension`  Insert a new size one data dimension.
 The